Can I Legally Record a Conversation Between Myself and Another Person?

 The law that applies depends on where the conversation occurs.
 For in-person conversations, this determination is generally an easy one—it's the state where the parties are located.
 Laws get more complicated when conversations involve parties located in different states.
 Typically, the state law with the strictest standards (the most privacy protections) will prevail.

-A state's law, however, will not apply if it doesn't provide the minimum protections afforded under federal law.
+A state's law, however, won't apply if it doesn't provide the minimum protections afforded under federal law.
 If a state law provides less protection than federal law, federal law preempts (takes the place of) state law.

 Congress enacted the Wiretap Act as part of the Omnibus Crime Control and Safe Streets Act of 1968, in response to public outcry about the government's covert recording of political activist groups' activities.